OnToology/OnToology/README.md

 Contributors: Daniel Garijo, Oscar Corcho, Maria Poveda

+###Project Plan
+* Provide a better solution for handling private and public repos.
+* Docker setup
+* Use front-end framework (e.g. AngularJS)
+* Add new features (e.g. integrate with GitLab)
+* Deploy on the live server (now on a testing server)
+* Prepare automated testing

 ###What the system does now:
-* Ask user for permission.
-* Add AutonUser as collaborator.
-* Add webhooks.
-* Fork project to AutonUser.
 * Draw two kinds of diagrams from rdf files using ar2dtool (https://github.com/idafensp/ar2dtool).
 * Create a documentation of the ontology using Widoco tool (https://github.com/dgarijo/Widoco).
 * Validate the ontology using OOPS tool and generate a summary of the issues found by OOPS (http://oops-ws.oeg-upm.net/).